kazurayam/DialogKeywordInKatalonStudio/README.md

                     ["STRATEGY":"last"])
 ```

-The script in the version 1.19.5 is statically coded so that it would choose the set which were take last.
-The script can select any set if I specify the exact timestamp (e.g, `20200628_231335`) *if I edit the souce code*.
+Potentially the script can chose any other set if I specify the exact timestamp (e.g, `20200628_231335`) as:

 ```
 //WebUI.callTestCase(findTestCase("Test Cases/VT/restorePreviousTSuiteResult"),
                     ["STRATEGY":"exactlyAtOrBefore", "timestamp":"20200628_231335" ])
 ```

-However I do not want to edit the source code of `CURA/restorePreviousScreenshots` often in order to choose other sets of screenshots as the image-comparison basis.
-I want to interactively visit the directories and select one from the rendered list.
+However I do not want to edit `CURA/restorePreviousScreenshots` script often.
+I would rather like to interactively visit the directories and select one from the GUI-rendered list.

 So my question is: **Is it possible to open File Chooser dialog in a Katalon Test Case?**